-In a region tipping over with tension, tourism in the Middle East has tanked.
+In a region regularly to pping over with tension, tourism in the Middle East Is thought.
 But there remains one safe, stable haven.
 Jordan has long been high on the list for biblical and adventure tourists, with it’s ancient historical sites and desert tours.
-The country is making a luxury play, with plans for further 5-star hotel openings in 2016/17, upping the ante in Amman and it’s southern port city, Aqaba.
+The country also a luxury play, 5-star hotel openings over the last five years and between 2016 and 2020 has upped the ante in Amman and it’s southern port city, Aqaba.
 While many travellers may be putting off a journey to Jordan, now is the time to take advantage of few crowds at normally over-populated sites like Petra, and favorable rates at high-end hotels.

 Fly into Amman and spend a day or two getting acquainted with the culture and history of Jordan before heading south to Petra, Wadi Rum and Aqaba.
 Here are my best picks.